biometrixtech/plans/documentation/mobility_api.md

 ```

 * `type` will be an integer reflecting Exercise Phase Type enumeration as defined in Appendix
-* `name` will reflect the corresponding name value of the Exercise Phase Type enumeration
-* `title` will provide a label for the Exercise Phase that could be displayed to end users.
 * `assigned_exercise` will be an Assigned Exercise as defined in Appendix

 ### Assigned Exercise

-Exercises are assigned to each phase based on the needs of the athlete.
-Each assigned exercise contains instructions that can be provided to end users.

-Each  __Assigned Exercise__ also includes 1 or more  __Exercise Dosage__, based on the goals that exercise may achieve.
-Exercises that address more than one goal will likely have more than one __Exercise Dosage__ assigned.
-Based on the needs of the athlete, each __Exercise Dosage__ may have different priorities and dosage durations.
-This enables athletes and coaches to prioritize exercises when time is constrained.

 * `assigned_exercise` will be of the following schema: